aviralakshat/economics/11/UNIT III-CURRENT CHALLENGES FACING THE INDIAN ECONOMY.md

 5. People **spend to acquire information relating to the labour market and other markets like education and health.** This information is necessary to make decisions regarding investments in human capital as well as for efficient utilisation of the acquired human capital stock. **Expenditure incurred** for acquiring information relating to the labour market and other markets is **also a source of human capital formation**

+This is a very good symbol that has certain implication in the upward phenomenon [[keec107.pdf]]